snowkylin/tensorflow-handbook/source/en/static.rst

     4.0
     5.0

-The following code is equivalent to the code shown above, specifies the initializer upon declaring variables and initializes all variables at once by ``tf.global_variables_initializer()``, which is used more often in actual projects:
+The following code is equivalent to the code shown above.
+It specifies the initializer upon declaring variables and initializes all variables at once by ``tf.global_variables_initializer()``, which is used more often in practical projects:

 .. literalinclude:: ../_static/code/en/basic/graph/variable_with_initializer.py

-Matrix and tensor calculation is the basic operation in Computational Science(including Machine Learning).
-The program shown below is going to demonstrate how to calculate the product of the two matrices :math:`\begin{bmatrix} 1 & 1 & 1 \\ 1 & 1 & 1 \end{bmatrix}` and :math:`\begin{bmatrix} 1 & 1 \\ 1 & 1 \\ 1 & 1 \end{bmatrix}`:
+Matrix and tensor calculation is the basic operation in scientific computation (including Machine Learning).
+The program shown below is to demonstrate how to calculate the product of the two matrices :math:`\begin{bmatrix} 1 & 1 & 1 \\ 1 & 1 & 1 \end{bmatrix}` and :math:`\begin{bmatrix} 1 & 1 \\ 1 & 1 \\ 1 & 1 \end{bmatrix}`:

 .. literalinclude:: ../_static/code/en/basic/graph/AmatmulB.py